jmanOBO/React-Typescript-Email-Extractor-For-Email-Marketers/README.md

 Ability to see the number of emails in the text inside the textarea even before hitting extract!

+# How to install

+npm install

+# How to run

+npm run dev

 # I hope you study the code and enjoy!